meredithspalmer/NatGeo-AI/MegaDetector.md

 These files can be ... integrated with ..., enabling the ...

-You can read more about MegaDetector and check out the original documentation **here** *link*.

-## What we will do today

-1. First, we will run a simple script that will process one camera trap image: the AI will attempt to locate the object of interest (wildlife, human, or car) in a camera trap image and add a bounding box around the area it predicts the object to be located.
-This is neat to see, but running through images one at a time is not particularly useful!
-Rather, we will use this as a test to make sure that your environment is set up correctly.

-2. Next, we will run a script that processes entire batches of images in one go.
-This script produces a JSON file that we will use to view and sort our images in a camera trap image analyser.

-3. We will then be loading our resultant JSON files and camera trap images into [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse).
+### What MegaDetector does NOT do:

+Introduce TIMELAPSE HERE

+Timelapse](https://saul.cpsc.ucalgary.ca/timelapse).
 This nifty program allows researchers to visualize and encode data, and has features that include:
    - reading, organizing, and displaying images
    - automatically extracting information (dates, times, locations) from images
    - allowing you to create a custom interface for entering data specific to your project